Arrow's Impossibility Theorem as a Generalisation of Condorcet's Paradox: Results

-The next result concerning a property known as \term{Neutrality}, which intuitively states that a social welfare function does not discriminate between alternatives.
-In other words, the same decision-making process is used to aggregate individual preferences on $W$ vs $X$, as $Y$ vs $Z$ for any choice of $W$, $X$, $Y$ and $Z$.
+The next result concerns a property known as \term{neutrality}, which intuitively means that a social welfare function does not discriminate between alternatives.
+In other words, the same decision-making process is used to aggregate individual preferences on alternatives $W$ vs $X$, as it does on alternatives $Y$ vs $Z$ for any choice of alternatives $W$, $X$, $Y$ and $Z$.